Menooker/KunQuant/Readme.md

 KunQuant is a optimizer, code generator and executor for financial expressions and factors, e.g. `(close - open) /((high - low) + 0.001)`.
 The initial aim of it is to generate efficient implementation code for [Alpha101](https://arxiv.org/pdf/1601.00991) of WorldQuant and [Alpha158](https://github.com/microsoft/qlib/blob/main/examples/benchmarks/README.md) of Qlib.
 Some existing implementations of Alpha101 is straightforward but too simple.
 Hence we are developing KunQuant to provide optimizated code on a batch of general customized factors.

 This project has mainly two parts: `KunQuant` and `KunRunner`.
 KunQuant is an optimizer & code generator written in Python.
 It takes a batch of financial expressions as the input and it generates highly optimized C++ code for computing these expressions.
 KunRunner is a supporting runtime library and Python wrapper to load and run the generated C++ code from KunQuant.

-A typical workload of designing and running financial factors with KunQuant will be

-1. Write the factors with `KunQuant` Python library
-2. Use `KunQuant` to optimize the factors and transform them into C++ source code
-3. Use `cmake` to compile the generated code
-4. Load the genereted binary via `KunRunner` in Python code
+Startring from version `0.1.0`, KunQuant no longer depends on `cmake` to run the generated factor code.
+Users can use pure Python interfaces to build and run factors.

 Experiments show that KunQuant-generated code can be more than 170x faster than naive implementation based on Pandas.
 We ran Alpha001~Alpha101 with [Pandas-based code](https://github.com/yli188/WorldQuant_alpha101_code/blob/master/101Alpha_code_1.py) and our optimized code.
 See results below: